 No Skins Games - Will not be conducted.

-Practice Areas - Limited to 50 or fewer people and must maintain social distancing.
+Practice Areas - Normally limited to 50 or fewer people and must maintain social distancing.

 Starting & Scoring Areas